matthewberger/matthewberger.github.io/projects/nvv/index.md

 This webpage serves as the central hub for the collaborative NSF project Neural Volume Visualization.

+The focus of this project is on the development of deep learning-based volume visualization techniques that are compressive, interactive, trustworthy, and enable intuitive analysis.
+These goals are motivated by the demands placed by data produced in a variety of scientific fields, wherein the size and complexity of the data necessitates new techniques for visual analysis.

 ## Principal Investigators

 [Matthew Berger](https://matthewberger.github.io), Vanderbilt University, [NSF-2007444](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2007444)